Research Governance, Ethics & Integrity

 Enacted to protect personal data and privacy of UK citizens.

 The committee is chaired by Professor Sir Bashir M. Al-Hashimi CBE FREng FRS, Vice President (Research & Innovation).
-Members include academic and professional staff with expertise in areas such as cyber security, export control, research compliance, and geopolitical matters.
+Members include academic and professional services staff with expertise in areas such as cyber security, export control, research compliance, and geopolitical matters.
 The panel carefully considers financial, legal, and reputational risks to both the University and individual researchers in its decision-making process.

-In line with guidance published by the NPSA, Professor Sir Bashir M. Al-Hashimi is the named individual responsible for the risks associated with Trusted Research at King's.
+In line with guidance published by the NPSA, there are named senior individuals with overall responsibility for Trusted Research at King’s.

 The National Protective Security Authority have published a range of useful resources to support academia in navigating international collaborations.
 This includes guidance on: